sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 However, if you press *Ok*, nothing will happen because no action has been associated with this button.
-To associate an action to a UI control, simply use the 'callback' command and enter any Matlab command in the associated string parameter.
+To associate an action to a UI control, simply use the 'callback' command and enter any MATLAB command in the associated string parameter.

 ``` matlab